Prayers Spoken in Lalibela

 I took this photograph at an outdoor market in Southern Ethiopia where this woman was selling a few spices displayed on a small cloth.
 Hamar tribal women are known for their unusual hairstyles that are shaped with a mixture of butter and ocher.
 They are decorated with cowrie shells and when married, wear a tight fitting ornament around their neck until the end of their life.

-If you are interested in purchasing any of these photographs as a limited edition fine art print, please contact me for specific pricing here.
+If you are interested in purchasing any of these photographs as a limited edition fine art print, please submit your query through my contact form.